Skip to content

 What Works Today

-These are not experiments anymore.
-They are production systems moving billions daily.
+These aren’t experiments anymore.
+They’re production systems moving billions daily.

 What Remains Mostly Hype